PhilippeLeopoldie/BooksLibraryFrontend/README.md

 # Technologies
 .Net: backend in developpement: https://github.com/PhilippeLeopoldie/bookLibraryBackend

-Azure Sql Database : due to the end of my azure subscription I have switched temporaly to an in memory database and finally to Vercel platform using postGres database
+Azure Sql Database : due to the end of my azure subscription I have moved to Vercel platform using postGres database

 Entity framework code first approach